Life as an International Early Years Teacher

 My Why

-I am both a passionate early years teacher and international teacher.
+I am a passionate international teacher.
 I taught in the UK two years prior to overseas, and I fully understand the idea that international teaching is the ‘secret’.
 Creating a work-life balance, plus pursuing interests outside of school (and raising a family), doesn’t need to be a dream.
 Being able to focus on the children drives many of us.
 If you are interested in international teaching, please feel free to contact me with questions, I am always happy to help when I can.

 Furthermore, I have several platforms including this page to support international teachers:

-The first is a Facebook page and group, so if you want your questions answered by a number of teachers, try here: New to International Schools Teachers.
+A Facebook page and group, so if you want your questions answered by a number of teachers, try here: New to International Schools Teachers.

-Finally, I regularly blog, write and share my experiences.
+I regularly blog, write and share my experiences.
 In 2022 I designed an area of my website to also share other teacher’s views of living overseas, which you can access here.

 Top Education Influencer (37) awarded by ISC Research